dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

     Alice,23456

 To disable automatic type inference, add the `-I` (that's a capital letter I as in *India* – in case this gets butchered by a bad font).
+Then every cell will be treated as *text* only.

     csvsort -I -c 'Phone Number' table.csv
     Name,Phone Number
     Bob,0012345
     Alice,0023456

+(The downside is that *csvsort* will now just sort everything alphabetically, which means it will consider `"1000000000" < "2"` to be true.)

 If you're unsure if a particular program uses type inference or not, check the output of `-h` to see if it supports the `-I` flag.